Visits to Your Country

 Potential expenses to remember include: tuition and fees, meals, housing, books, mandatory health insurance, telephone, transportation, and personal expenses.

-*These figures are an estimated total for the 2014-2015 school year.
-Costs may rise approximately 6% per year.
+*These figures are an estimated total for the 2016-2017 school year.